-Wladymir Bernechea is a visual artist and writer, Bachelor of Art from the Universidad de Chile, Master of Arts from the Universidad Nacional Autónoma de México (UNAM), and Postgraduate Research Fellow at the Ministry of Foreign Affairs of Mexico.
+Wladymir Bernechea is a visual artist and writer, Bachelor of Art from the Universidad de Chile, Master of Arts from the Universidad Nacional Autónoma de México (UNAM), and a former Postgraduate Research Fellow at the Ministry of Foreign Affairs of Mexico.

-He has been featured in contemporary art publications, such as Astrónomos Sin Estrellas by the critic Guillermo Machuca (2018), Sub30 (2014), book that compiled the works of 60 Chilean young artists, and Ojo Andino Chile (2015), publication by Luciano Benetton that gathered over 170 pieces by Chilean artists.
+He has been featured in contemporary art publications, such as Astrónomos Sin Estrellas by the Chilean critic Guillermo Machuca (2018), Sub30 (2014), book that compiled the works of 60 Chilean young artists, and Ojo Andino Chile (2015), publication by Luciano Benetton that gathered over 170 pieces by Chilean artists.

-Wladymir Bernechea lives and works in Santiago.
+Wladymir Bernechea lives and works in Rancagua, Chile.